Swiss Residence & Residence Permit: Everything You Need to Know

 Reasons for obtaining a residence permit

-Financial requirements.
-Some categories, such as self-employed persons or persons arriving for family reunification, may have additional financial renewal requirements.
+Self-employed persons or those arriving for family reunification may have to meet additional financial requirements.

-Health insurance requirements.
-To obtain a Swiss residence permit for UK, EU citizens, you will need proof of valid health insurance.
+To obtain a Swiss residence permit, UK and EU citizens must provide proof of valid health insurance.

 FAQs